cyberbutler/RedDrop/docs/AuthorizationRules.md

 By Default, no Authorization Rules are set, which means that any request received will be processed.

-If a request fails a Authorization Rule, the configured `failure_response` will be returned.
+If a request fails an Authorization Rule, the configured `failure_response` will be returned.

-*Be careful, the Keys are case-sensitive, so if you run into an issue where your Authorization Rule is not working, be certain you are receiving are matching the case of the expected Key*
+*Be careful, the Keys are case-sensitive, so if you run into an issue where your Authorization Rule is not working, be certain you are matching the case of the expected Key*